A-Sufyan/MAD-Assignment/README.md

   ![image](https://user-images.githubusercontent.com/77566547/127764502-25d26d8b-6862-4437-a01b-05ea9b620a6d.png)

-  #### Firebase Cloud Storage
+  #### Firebase
-  - Firebase is a Google application software that enables mobile app developers to develop iOS, Android and Web applications.
-We are using Firebase as a Cloud Storage to store our product data.
-Having a Cloud Storage benefits the users as the mobile application would not take up a lot of storage space in their phones.
+  - Firebase is a Backend as a Service (BaaS) application that acts as a backend server for the mobile application.
+Firebase provides Firestore Database, Realtime Database,          Authentication, Crash analytics, Google analytics, Remote Configuration, and Cloud Messaging.
+This is helpful to developers because it provides a quick installation of the      databases, collates all application crash analytics.
+This is used within the app to monitor user traffic and log crashes for patching.

 ## User Guide